Unity-Technologies/ml-agents/com.unity.ml-agents/Documentation~/index.md

-# About Unity MLAgents package
+# About Unity ML-Agents (`com.unity.ml-agents`) package

-The MLAgents package contains the C# SDK for the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).
+The Unity ML-Agents package contains the C# SDK for the [Unity ML-Agents Toolkit](https://github.com/Unity-Technologies/ml-agents).

 The package provides the ability for any Unity scene to be converted into a learning environment where character behaviors can be trained using a variety of machine learning algorithms.
-Additionally, it enables any trained behavior to embedded back into the Unity scene.
+Additionally, it enables any trained behavior to be embedded back into the Unity scene.
 More specifically, the package provides the following core functionalities:
 * Define Agents: entities whose behavior will be learned.
 Agents are entities that generate observations (through sensors), take actions and receive rewards from